msea1/MiscCode/Python/test.md

 Photo doesn't come up but a fittingly crescent moon for landing into Baku during Ramadan

----
+## Baku Airport

 **Welcome to Azerbaijan**: _21:17:48 +04_ _Clear 20°C_

 ![46ccccb738d8dcf97d88355035db51b2][7]

-Got through with the N-K papers in my pocket too.
+I don't know why this photo is rotated 180 deg but oh well.
+I made it through customs with the N-K papers in my pocket too.
+Glad it was perfunctory.

+A sometimes fun past time in a foreign airport is trying to the most interesting flight connection.
+Such as:

 ![connection][baku8]

-A sometimes fun past time in a foreign airport is trying to the most interesting flight connection

 [baku8]: ./photos/connection.jpg

 Trying to remember how best to get from the airport to downtown and only have a vague note saved about getting a BakiKart to catch a bus.
 The Wi-Fi in the airport has no english option to understand how to connect so we can't double-check that.

 Ok, whatever; not essential.

 What is essential is cash money.
 Wandering around reveals no obvious ATMs.
 Asking the info desk and they point us to one.
 Only one.

 Getting to it reveals...